How Freelancers Are Taxed in Portugal (Simple Guide)

 • your revenue is increasing

-• you are worried that VAT status may change
+• you are worried that your VAT status may change

 • you are unsure whether simplified is still efficient